gauraang01/gitFolio/napptive/README.md

 ## portfolio-service
 The portfolio-service has an endpoint URL of /portfolio/id, which fetches data from the db-service and generates a portfolio for the user.
 This service is accessible by the external world.

 # Deployment
 The application is deployed on the **Napptive platform** using OAM YAML files, which define the different microservices and their configurations.
 The services are deployed as separate containers, with the **resume-service** and **portfolio-service** being exposed to the outside world.

 ## Depoyment steps on napptive
-1. Open napptive UI application
-2. Go to your environment
-3. Click on Deploy app button at the top left
+1. Click on the deploy
-4. Select YAML file option
-5. Copy paste the text inside napptive/gitfolio.app.yaml file
-6. Edit your Github access token in env configuration for resume-service component
+2. Provide YOUR_GITHUB_ACCESS_TOKEN in env configuration for resume-service component in yaml file
-7. Click on deploy, and follow steps
+3. Deploy to your environment

 # Representation
 ```